citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeResponseModel.md

 HasProvisioningSchemeType returns a boolean if a field has been set.

+### SetProvisioningSchemeTypeNil

+`func (o *ProvisioningSchemeResponseModel) SetProvisioningSchemeTypeNil(b bool)`

+ SetProvisioningSchemeTypeNil sets the value for ProvisioningSchemeType to be an explicit nil

+### UnsetProvisioningSchemeType
+`func (o *ProvisioningSchemeResponseModel) UnsetProvisioningSchemeType()`

+UnsetProvisioningSchemeType ensures that no value is present for ProvisioningSchemeType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)